Navalny team releases investigation into 'Putin's Palace' | DW | 19.01.2021

 The YouTube feature, accompanied by a blog post from the jailed dissident, claims Putin's property cost $1.35 billion (€1.1 billion) and was paid for "with the largest bribe in history."

 The video, released less than two days after Navalny was arrested at Moscow's Sheremetyevo Airport and subsequently jailed.
 It alleges that the private estate is 39 times the size of Monaco.
-Among the facilities it is said to boast were a casino within a sprawling mansion, an ice rink and vineyards.
+Among the facilities it is said to boast are an ice rink and vineyards, with the sprawling mansion containing a theater and casino.

 Described as the "most expensive palace in the world," the palace complex spans some 7,800 hectares (about 19,300 acres), and also includes a church, an amphitheater, a teahouse and a helipad.
 The palace was allegedly funded through an elaborate corruption scheme involving Putin's inner circle in return for a favor.